-Transactions between Compumedics Limited and related entities during the years ended 30 June 2018 and 2017 consisted of:
+Transactions between Compumedics Limited and related entities during the years ended 30 June 2019 and 2018 consisted of:

-Consoli dated 2018 \$ 2017 \$ Purchase of legal services from Alan Anderson Law Firm 48,541 77,279 Licence fee for a non-exclusive licence for certain intellectual property (the Licenced Rights) to D & DJ Burton Holdings Pty Ltd, an entity related to D Burton 254.388 254.388
+Consolidated 2019 \$ 2018 \$ Purchase of legal services from Alan Anderson Law Firm 36,185 48,541 Licence fee for a non-exclusive licence for certain intellectual property (the Licenced Rights) to D & DJ Burton Holdings Pty Ltd, an entity related to D Burton 252.653 254.388

-A Director, Alan Anderson, is a partner in the American legal firm of Alan Anderson Law Firm LLC.
+A Director, Alan Anderson, who retired at the Annual General Meeting on October 25, 2018, is a partner in the American legal firm of Alan Anderson Law Firm LLC.
 This firm is based in the US and has provided legal services to Compumedics Limited and certain of its controlled entities during the year on normal commercial terms and conditions.
+Fees are no longer disclosed in 2019.